 Bulk-Loader im Vergleich: Vor- und Nachteile beliebter Modelle

-Bulk loader comparison: Advantages and disadvantages of popular models
+Bulk loader comparison: advantages and disadvantages of popular models

-Bild 1 - AP Filmlader Bobinquick Junior
+Image 1 - AP Film Loader Bobinquick Junior

-Photo: Photoimpex.de
+Photo: Fotoimpex.de

 Advantages:

-• Precise counter for 1–36 pictures per roll $$ [6][27]
+• Precise counter for 1–36 frames per roll $$ [6][27]

 • Robust metal construction with ASA/ISO marker [6][12]

-• Low film waste through short leader [9][17]
+• Low film waste due to short leader [9][17]

 Disadvantages:

-• High price (approx. 85–100 € vs. 50 € at Lloyd) [1][4]
+• High price (approx. 85–100 € vs. 50 € for Lloyd) [1][4]

 Buy at Fotoimpex.